All guides

-Tablet, capsule, or syrup — your veterinarian has prescribed an oral treatment for your pet.
-This guide explains how to administer it correctly, stress-free, every time.
+Tablet, capsule, or syrup: your veterinarian has prescribed an oral treatment.
+Here is how to give it correctly and stress-free, every time.
+The golden rule: always try the gentle way first.

 💊